Genesis Mining Review – Is it Legit?

-However, there is 0.01% of companies who actually do run mining hardware and mine Bitcoins for you.
+However, 0.01% of companies actually run mining hardware and mine Bitcoins for you.
 Genesis Mining is one of them.

 Today I want to dig in deeper into the cloud mining business model and try to answer the question – is it profitable to cloud mine Bitcoins?